-David Simmons-Duffin is a member of the School of Natural Sciences at the Institute for Advanced Study.
-His research focuses on strongly-coupled Quantum Field Theories, with a particular interest in theories with (possibly emergent) conformal symmetry.
+David Simmons-Duffin is an assistant professor of theoretical physics at Caltech.
+His research focuses on strongly-coupled Quantum Field Theories, with a particular interest in Conformal Field Theories.
 A publication list is available on Spires.

 When not writing about himself in the 3rd person, David dabbles in musicianship, having sung tenor with the Harvard Collegium Musicum, Harvard University Choir, The Choir of Clare College Cambridge, Apollo’s Fire, Quire Cleveland, and Blue Heron.
 He also enjoys playing Baroque violin, and bungling through the Well-Tempered Clavier.